Pimmz/Home-Energy-Saving-Store/README.md

 [GitHub Projects](https://github.com/Pimmz/Home-Energy-Saving-Store/projects) served as an Agile tool for this project.
 It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.

-Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.
+Through it, user stories, issues, and milestone tasks were planned, and then tracked on a weekly basis using the basic Kanban board.

 ![screenshot](documentation/readme_images/agile.png)

 ### GitHub Issues

-[GitHub Issues](https://github.com/Pimmz/Home-Energy-Saving-Store/issues) served as an another Agile tool.
+[GitHub Issues](https://github.com/Pimmz/Home-Energy-Saving-Store/issues) served as another Agile tool.
 There, I used my own **User Story Template** to manage user stories.

 It also helped with milestone iterations on a weekly basis.